ordbase/ordinals.sandbox/003/README.md

 # (Secure) Ruby Quiz - Code Challenge #3 - Powerball Mega Millions Grand Prize - Create a Power Play Contract for America's Most Popular Lottery

-Let's use America's most popula lottery and make it provable fair by - surprise, surprise - putting the machinery on the blockchain with a contract script.
+Let's use America's most popular lottery and make it provable fair by - surprise, surprise - putting the machinery on the blockchain with a contract script.

 First let's warm-up with the simplest possible lottery contract